PROFILE

 General elections are held every 5 years.
 The

-next general election will be held in October
+next general election is expected to be held in

-is selected by the president from the National
+by the president from the National Assembly; it

-Assembly; it consists of a vice president and a
+consists of a vice president and a flexible

-National Assembly has 57 elected and 4 specially
+Assembly has 57 elected and 4 specially elected

-census (every 10 years; the most recent was
+(every 10 years; the most recent was conducted

 The advisory House of Chiefs represents the

-National Assembly bill of tribal concern must be
+draft of any National Assembly bill of tribal

-referred to the House of Chiefs for advisory
+concern must be referred to the House of Chiefs

 The roots of Botswana's democracy lie in